redline-games/documentation/docs/creativepackage.md

 #### <b>Camera Settings</b>

 You can edit camera setting to toggle greyscale for specific layers, toggle SSAO, and change skyboxes.
 Camera settings can also be reverted easily.

+<b><i>Note:</b> Greyscale does not work on overlay canvas</i>

 ---